iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 Example: the trunk/branch transactions are the approvees of a given transaction.
 * `Solid` means that the past cone of a given transaction exists in the database.
 * A `tail transaction` is the transaction at index zero of a bundle.
 Only a tail transaction can be a `tip`.
+* A `valid bundle` is a bundle which is structurally correct and has valid signatures (in case it moves funds).
-* A `tip` is a solid tail transaction of a bundle without any approvers.
-Its past cone contains only structural valid bundles.
+* A `tip` is a solid tail transaction of a valid bundle without any approvers.
+Its past cone contains only valid bundles.
 * A `score` is a scoring  determining the likeliness to select a given `tip`.
 * `Confirmed Root Transactions` defines the set of first seen transactions which are confirmed by a previous milestone when we walk the past cone of a given transaction.
 The walk stops on confirmed transactions.